Julia Tutwiler College of Education

 - Assumption of all costs and arrangements for travel to and from clinical facilities for clinical experiences. (variable depending location and frequency, but all clinical sites are within 60 miles)

-- Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the athletic training education program. $30
+- Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the athletic training program. $30

-- Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the athletic training education program. $52
+- Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the athletic training program. $52

 - Annual recertification of American Red Cross Professional Rescuer/AED First Aid and CPR or American Heart Association BLS for Health Care Providers certification or Emergency Medical Technician equivalency. $27 biennially